robot-le/twitter-fastapi-api/project_description/api_design.md

 # Good old twitter

-The microblog app with text only notes, lists of likes and nothing extra.
+The microblog app with text only posts, lists of likes and nothing extra.

 - version = v1
 - prefix = /api/v1